Devolutions/devolutions-gateway/README.md

     * `Format`: the format used for the key data (`Spki` or `Rsa`),
     * `Encoding`: the binary-to-text encoding used for the key data (`Multibase`, `Base64`, `Base64Pad`, `Base64Url`, `Base64UrlPad`),

-- `DelegationPrivateKeyFile`: path to the delegation private key (used to decypher sensitive data from tokens),
+- `DelegationPrivateKeyFile`: path to the delegation private key (used to decipher sensitive data from tokens),

 - `TlsCertificateFile`: path to the certificate to use for TLS,